 This seems to work well.
 It can be used with free providers such as VPNBook or VPNGate or the paid-for providers.
 It is quite easy to start and run from command line with:-

 openvpn --config /path/to/config/file

 To stop it and return to routing directly through your ISP

 The config file is downloaded from the VPN provider you are using.
 You place it wherever you want.
-(Rename it if you want too).
+(Rename it to something simpler if you want too).
 Then specify the path of where you have put it in the launch code above. _________________ Oscar in England

 Posted: Thu 22 Dec 2016, 17:47 Post subject: